 Although it’s important to separate pay and development, in both conversations, managers and employees need to objectively keep track of performance throughout the year.
 In 15Five, managers have access to performance management tools and months of data like completion percentages on OKRs for an unbiased and accurate view of performance.

 Research shows that when managers keep track of key performance milestones and projects, the quality of their feedback gets even better.
 Setting and monitoring goals throughout the year helps ensure performance feedback is frequent, timely and remains as objective as possible.

 In order to help managers objectively assess employee performance, we’ve included future focused questions inspired by Deloitte to reduce the idiosyncratic rater bias.
+These questions were highlighted in the April 2015 HBR article, Reinventing Performance Management by Marcus Buckingham and Ashley Goodall.
 Research shows that most performance appraisals, especially those that use ratings, reveal more about the rater than the actual performance of the person being rated.
 When assessing employee performance in the Best-Self Review, we recommend using 15Five pre-set questions and linking those answers to objective performance measurement tools.